 In 2021, we also conducted a survey among ERIH members to get a more detailed overview of where the pressing issues are on the ground and which topics are particularly relevant.
-The evaluation of the survey will be available at the end of the year.

 After that, it is planned to develop ideas for concrete projects and measures (such as documentation of best practice examples) together with the sites as an aid for other industrial heritage sites.